Self-Adversarial Disentangling for Specific Domain Adaptation: Introduction

-In this paper, we refer to the above explained problem as Specific Domain Adaptation (SDA), a realistic and practical setting for domain adaptation.
-It targets to generalize a model across a specific domain dimension, \emph{e.g.,} different FoVs (FoV dimension), and the model can be broadly applied in real-world applications.
-For example, in autonomous driving, the models trained on the sunny days should have the ability to generalize to the specific rainy or foggy scenarios.
+In this paper, we refer to the above problem as Specific Domain Adaptation (SDA), a realistic and practical setting for domain adaptation.
+It targets to align the source and target domains in a demanded-specific dimension, and the model can be broadly applied in real-world applications.
+For example, in autonomous driving, the models trained on sunny days should have the ability to generalize to specific rainy or foggy scenarios.
+Table \ref{table-setting} lists the differences from related settings.
+UDA does not consider any prior domain knowledge of the target domain.
+Prior-DA~\cite{sindagi2019prior} utilized the prior knowledge, \emph{e.g.,} fog or rain, of the target domain, however, it is limited to such weather dimensions only.
+As for cross-FoV DA~\cite{PIT}, it also utilized the prior knowledge of FoV to enhance the adaptability towards the target domain; however, it requires pre-knowing the existing domainness value of both the source domain and the target domain, which is always unknown in real-world applications.
+In contrast, 1) our SDA setting can leverage arbitrary (any known or unknown) dimensions of the domain shifts and is no longer limited to weather or FoV dimension only.
+2) Our SDA setting does not require pre-knowing the existing domainness of the target domain, which is more flexible and realistic in practical scenarios.
+3) The goal of our SDA setting is to learn domainness-invariant features, not merely domain-invariant features.

-To address the above SDA, we propose an innovative method, referred to as Self-Adversarial Disentangling (SAD).
-It tackles the problem by disentangling the latent representations into domainness-invariant features and domainness-specific features in a specific dimension.
-In contrast to domain-invariant feature that involves some noise factors, domainness-invariant feature means the feature is irrelevant to the domainness magnitude in the target domain.
-The advantage of transferring domainness-invariant features is that we can capture the generalizations across different domainness to narrow the intra-domain gaps, which is on a more fine-grained level than directly transferring domain-invariant features.
+To address the above SDA problem, we present an innovative method, namely Self-Adversarial Disentangling (SAD).
+From a new perspective, we propose to disentangle the latent representations into domainness-invariant features and domainness-specific features in a specific dimension.
+In comparison to UDA methods that learn domain-invariant features, which do not specifically consider different domainness about the specific domain shifts, \emph{e.g.,} different degrees of fog thickness, we instead learn domainness-invariant feature, which is irrelevant to the domainness magnitude in the target domain.
+The advantage of transferring domainness-invariant features is that we can capture the generalizations across different domainness to narrow down the intra-domain gaps, which is at a more fine-grained level than domain-invariant features.